OleOaks/Mecrisp-Stellaris-VIM-Syntax-Highlighter/README.md

 ## SUMMARY:

 1. All text in your .fs code should be syntax highlighted, there should be no black/white remaining.
-2. For standard Mecrisp words, type `Ctrl-k` to open a help file.
+2. For standard Mecrisp words, type `Ctrl-k` in normal mode, the word the cursor is on will open a help file.
 3. For any MCU Peripheral-Register-Bitfield words, type `Ctrl-k` to open a help file.
 4. For any forth words you've defined in project .fs files, type `Ctrl-]` to jump to it's definition
 5. For help completing a word, type `Ctrl-p`.
 Works with all word types listed, 2, 3, and 4 above.